-There’s plenty to be thankful for in Fredericksburg, so grab the kids and your relatives and head to the Texas Hill Country for a fun Thanksgiving getaway!
+There’s plenty to be thankful for in Fredericksburg, so grab the family and head to the Texas Hill Country for a fun Thanksgiving getaway!

-- Cross off your holiday shopping list at Fredericksburg Trade Days.
-A holiday encore will be Nov.
-25-27.
-Shoppers can browse seven barns with over 350 vendors who have the perfect gift for anyone on your list.
-And don't forget, the great shopping along Fredericksburg's historic Main Street.
+Check off your holiday shopping list at Fredericksburg Trade Days Nov.
+17-19.
+A holiday encore weekend will be Nov.
+24-26.
+Shoppers can browse seven barns with over 350 vendors for the perfect gift for anyone on your list.

 Walk through a winter wonderland as Marktplatz transforms with Fredericksburg's Christmas Nights of Lights.
-Starting Tuesday, Nov.
-22 and running nightly through Friday, Jan.
-6, Fredericksburg's Marktplatz will transform into a holiday wonderland.
-At 6 p.m. each evening, enjoy a 10-minute audio program featuring history, carols and a lighting countdown each evening at 6 p.m.
+From Nov.
+21 through Jan.
+7, enjoy a 10-minute audio program featuring history, carols and a lighting countdown each evening at 6 p.m.
 Holiday music begins at 5 p.m. and concludes at 6:30 p.m.

-- Try your hand at holiday crafts and activities from the early 1900s at the Sauer-Beckmann Living History Farm on Saturday, Nov.
-26. This “Deck the Halls” event at Lyndon B. Johnson State Park will feature edible ornaments, wreath and candle making, and more.
+Try your hand at holiday crafts and activities from the early 1900s at the Sauer-Beckmann Living History Farm on Saturday, Nov.
+25. This “Deck the Halls” event at Lyndon B. Johnson State Park will feature edible ornaments, cookie-decorating, wreath-making, candle-making, and more.
 This family-friendly event is free, too!

-- Burn off that Thanksgiving turkey by running in the Turkey Trot 5k and 10k Run/Walks on Saturday, Nov.
-26. Let the kids burn off some energy in the 1-mile fun run.
+Grown-ups can burn off that Thanksgiving feast by running in the Fredericksburg Turkey Trot 5k and 10k Run/Walks on Saturday, Nov.
+25, and the kids can burn off some energy in the 1-mile fun run.